Skip to Content

 ENVR-40005

-Community Engagement is the process of working collaboratively with community members to address issues that impact their well-being, ensuring empowerment, social cohesion, ad locally tailored solutions.
-This course is designed for working professionals in environmental sustainability field who seek support in developing or improving their own initiatives to build capacity for engaging communities in meaningful and impactful ways.
-Students will acquire essential knowledge of community engagement principles, models and strategies, alongside practical skills for conducting needs assessments, developing commmunication strategies, facilitating participatory decision-making, and evaluating initiatives.
-Throighout the course, assignments will guide students step by step in developing their own community engagement projects, which they can apply in their professional or volunteer work.
-By the end of the course, participants will have a tailored community engagement plan ready for implementation, equipping them to drive sustainable change in their respective fields.
+Community Engagement refers to the process of working collaboratively with community members to address issues that impact their well-being, ensuring empowerment, social cohesion, and locally tailored solutions.
+This course is designed for working professionals in environmental sustainability who want to strengthen or refine their community engagement initiative.
+Students will acquire essential knowledge of community engagement principles, models and strategies, alongside practical skills for conducting needs assessments, developing communication strategies, facilitating participatory decision-making, and evaluating initiatives.
+Through guided assignments, participants will progressively design their own community engagement project, directly applicable to their professional or volunteer work.
+By the end of the course, they will have a customized, ready-to-implement engagement plan that equips them to create meaningful and sustainable change in their fields.

 Learning Objectives: